Anteosaurus: Skull

-The skull of Anteosaurus is large and massive, measuring between 80 and 90 cm in the largest specimens (TM265 and SAM-PK-11293), with an heavily pachyostosed skull roof showing a frontal boss more of less developed.
+The skull of Anteosaurus is large, measuring between 80 and 90 cm in the largest specimens (TM265 and SAM-PK-11293), with a heavily pachyostosed skull roof showing a developed frontal boss.
+It is estimated that approximately 48% of the anteosaurid's endocast volume would have housed non-neural tissue.
 The main features of the skull are the massively pachyostosed postfrontals that form strong horn-like bosses projected laterally.
 A boss, characteristically oval in shape, is also present on the angular bone of the lower jaw.
-The morphology of this angular boss is different between each anteosaurids species.
+The morphology of this angular boss is different between each anteosaurid species.
 In Anteosaurus the boss is oval in shape, roughly the same thickness throughout its length, with blunt anterior and posterior edges.
 Some individuals may have also a jugal boss more of less pronounced.
 Like other anteosaurids, the postorbital bar is strongly curved anteroventrally in such way that the temporal fenestra undercuts the orbit.
 An additional typical character of anteosaurs is the premaxilla oriented upwards at an angle of about 30 to 35° with respect to the ventral edge of the maxilla.
 However, unlike most anteosaurs in which the ventral margin of the premaxilla is directed upwards in a straight line, in Anteosaurus the anterior end of the premaxilla is curved ventrally, producing a concave alveolar border of the region preceding the canines.
 The skull shows also a concave dorsal snout profile.
 On the top of the skull, the pineal boss is exclusively formed by the parietals as is the case in other anteosaurines (and in more basal anteosaurs such as Archaeosyodon and Sinophoneus) while this boss is made up of both frontals and parietals in the other anteosaur subgroup, the syodontines.
 Contrary to what is observed in the latter, the frontals and the pineal boss of the anteosaurines do not participate in the attachment site of the mandibular adductor musculature.
 On the palate, the transverse processes of pterygoids are massively enlarged at their distal end, giving them a palmate shape in ventral view, as is the case in Titanophoneus and Sinophoneus.
 As in other anteosaurs, two prominent palatal bosses carried several small teeth.
 In Anteosaurus (and in other anteosaurines), these two palatal bosses are well separated from each other while in syodontines the two bosses are very close or interconnected.